Josephrp/trulens/docs/trulens_eval/function_definitions.md

 ## Embeddings Distance

 Given an embedder, as is typical in vector DBs, this evaluates the distance of the query and document embeddings.
 Currently supporting cosine distance, L1/Manhattan distance, and L2/Euclidean distance.

+## Hallucination

+Given an assertion and a citation, the model outputs a probabilitity from 0 to 1, 0 being a hallucination and 1 being factually consistent.
+For example the predictions can be thresholded at 0.5 to predict whether a document is consistent with its source.